2. A Marriage Sentence

 Rylan.

-The sound of his chair dragging back cut through the room like a blade.
-He stood up slowly, his towering frame shadowing over the table.
-His hands were braced on the surface, and his jade-green eyes pinned me like I was something feral that needed taming.
+The sound of Rylan’s chair dragging back cut through the room like a blade.
+He stood slowly, his towering frame casting a shadow across the table.
+His hands braced against the polished surface, and those sharp jade-green eyes locked onto Cessalie like she was something feral that needed taming.

-My body reacted before my brain did.
-I flinched.
+Her body reacted before her brain did.
+She flinched.

-I never flinch.
-But around Rylan, I never feel in control of my spine.
+She never flinched.
+But around Rylan, she never felt in control of her spine.

 His voice was low, dangerous, almost a growl.
 "You will not cause a scene at this table."